 Easy Museli is a healthy and delicious homemade cereal mix made with nutritious ingredients.
 Make a huge batch and have quick and easy breakfasts for days.

-This healthy granola recipe is so easy to make.
+This healthy and delicious granola recipe is so easy to make.
 Once you try it, store-bought granola will be a thing of the past.
 The best part is you can make it different every time.

 I don’t know about you, but when I can experiment with a recipe with no worries of failure (like you cannot screw it up ever), that is FUN times in the kitchen.
-This recipe for muesli really isn’t a recipe at all.
+This basic recipe for muesli cereal really isn’t a recipe at all.
 Read on and you will see why.
 The best part is, this homemade muesli will ALWAYS be delicious, no matter how you make it.

 RECIPE and INSTRUCTIONS for this DIY muesli mix are at the bottom of this post.